 If you’re looking for broadband internet in addition to both a home and mobile phone service, Southern Phone makes that easy as well – as them about their Triple Bundle, which brings together broadband internet with an included modem, a mobile phone plan and a home phone plan, all together for as little as $110 per month on the NBN.

 And uniquely, Southern Phone offers a service especially for seniors and their families that has been developed and tested by professional carers and aims to provide peace of mind for everyone.
 Based on a central messaging hub that sits in a living area and assisted by sensors placed around the home, SofiHub can help with both everyday tasks and emergencies.
 Whether it’s helpful reminders to take medications from its inbuilt speaker, or remote alerts for relatives or carers if something goes wrong, it’s a unique, helpful and affordable system that can greatly enhance quality of life.
 See our detailed SofiHub review for more information.

 Getting in Touch with Southern Phone

-If you’re curious about Home Plus or have any questions about the details of these bundles and other products that may be worth a look, just dial the Southern Phone contact number on 13 14 64, and they’ll put you in touch with someone who can help.
+If you’re curious about Next Home Phone or have any questions about the details of these bundles and other products that may be worth a look, just dial the Southern Phone contact number on 13 14 64, and they’ll put you in touch with someone who can help.

 A Solution for Everyone

 One of the things that sets Southern Phone apart from the rest is their understanding that not everyone’s communications needs are the same – and that seniors and pensioners have needs that aren’t being met well by some other companies.
-Home Plus is one of a whole range of bundles and plans that Southern Phone has tailored to help meet specific needs – so if there’s a type of bundle you want, be sure to let them know.
+The Next Home Phone and Seniors Mobile are two of a whole range of bundles and plans that Southern Phone has tailored to help meet specific needs – so if there’s a type of bundle you want, be sure to let them know.
 Chances are that they offer something that fits already!